 Can you believe it, yet another post on Asymetric Keys?

-Well, I can believe it.
-Very recently I had to explain it to an audience of engineers.
+Well, I do believe it.
+Very recently I had to explain the concept to an audience of (non-software) engineers.

 Responses have been enlightening to say at least.
-The more educated the audience is the more clear-cut details matter.
-Perhaps not obvious to us the “smug IT experts”.
-And here we are, the key analogy:
+The more educated the audience is that much more details matter.
+To be explained very clearly.
+That is perhaps not obvious to us the “smug IT experts”.
+And here we are, the story begins with a very important key analogy.
+And here it is:

 Corrigan Studio Kaden Letter Box with Newspaper Holder | Wayfair.co.uk